gretaisafantasy/company_info/README.md

 # Python_Company
-Defines classes for an Employee and Customer using inheritance.
+This program prints out employees and customers information using inheritance.